lizmat/raku-all-modules/LLFourn/p6-DispatchMap/README.md

 ```

 Makes a new DispatchMap where the keys are the namespaces and the
 values are signature-value pairs.
+You can think of a namespace as a
+dispatchter method and the signature-value pairs as multi candidates.

-Presently, the psudo-signatures you pass to `.new` and `.append` are limited to
+Presently, the psudo-signatures you pass to `.new` and `.append` are
-non-slurpy positional parameters.
-If it's passed a type object that
+limited to non-slurpy positional parameters.
+If it's passed a type
-will be used as the nominal type of the parameter.
-If a literal is
+object that will be used as the nominal type of the parameter.
+If a
-passed the `.WHAT` of the object is used as the nominal type and the
+literal is passed the `.WHAT` of the object is used as the nominal
-literal is used as a `where` constraint.
+type and the literal is used as a `where` constraint.

 **note** you won't be able to use the map until you've called `compose`.